 “Pai is Falling in Love.”
 The phrase, or some iteration of it, is plastered across this sleepy little hippy (sorry, alternative lifestyle) town in northern Thailand.
 Pai is Love!
 Pai Love You!
 Love in Pai!
 I’m not really sure when Pai became the self-declared love capital of Thailand, but self-declared love capital it is.
 That’s okay.
 There really is something about this tiny little mountain town that makes you fall in love with it and its 2,500 residents.

 Getting to Pai (pronounced more like “bye” than “pie” if you want to say it right) is, in itself, a small adventure.
-The vast majority of tourists get to Pai via Chiang Mai, which means overland travel through the mountains on a narrow, winding road.
+The vast majority of tourists get to Pai via Chiang Mai, which means overland travel through the mountains on a narrow, winding road (there is also a small airport in Pai, but no regular commerical flights scheduled).
 762 twists and turns await you on the 135 km journey.
 If travelling by mini-bus, they leave pretty much hourly from Chiang Mai and stop about halfway along for travelers to grab a snack, use the washrooms, or purchase some motion sickness pills. (or all of the above).
-In Lonely Planet’s guide to Thailand, they suggest this mini-bus trip will take about 4 hours to get from Chiang Mai to Pai; but my mini-bus driver seemed determined to hurl us around corners at mach speed and throw our bodies across the van.
-Perhaps he was racing another bus, perhaps he just enjoyed seeing us try in vain to hold our bodies to our seats, but he easily made the trip in 2 hours, rest stop included.
+In Lonely Planet’s guide to Thailand, they suggest this mini-bus trip will take about 4 hours to get from Chiang Mai to Pai; but my mini-bus driver seemed determined to hurl us around corners at mach speed, throwing our bodies hurtling across the van at every turn.
+Perhaps he was racing another bus, perhaps he just enjoyed seeing us try in vain to hold our bums to our seats, but he easily made the trip in 2 hours, rest stop included.
 Take that, Lonely Planet.
 An alternative to this is to rent a motorcycle or scooter and drive yourself from Chiang Mai to Pai.
 Most hostels in Chiang Mai can arrange to have your luggage transported to your accommodation in Pai for a small fee.
 Armed with a somewhat confusing map, once you’ve made it out of the city, it’s impossible to get lost on Route 1095 to Pai.
-Driving yourself to Pai is a beautiful, and much more relaxing (if you ignore the other traffic) way to get there.
+Driving yourself to Pai is a beautiful, and much more relaxing (as long as your comfortable on a scooter) way to get there.
 You can stop off to take pictures or rest whenever you feel like.
 Get some fresh air and enjoy the somewhat cooler mountain air.
-Here’s 15 seconds of a low quality hyperlapse through the roads near Pai, Thailand to give you an idea, though at this point we were actually driving pretty slow.
-I wish I’d gotten the camera out sooner. (and figured out how to record in better quality….maybe I’ll get it figured out for next time?)

 Arriving in Pai, I left the bus station and followed the directions from the hostel website to find my accommodation.
 I knew the town was small, but I was not prepare for just how tiny it really is!
 Based on the hand drawn map I had seen, I thought my walk would be about 10-15 minutes.
-It literally took 3 whole minutes to get there, and with 40 lbs of stuff on my back, I was not walking at a brisk pace either.
-Despite the rock hard beds (which are kind of the norm everywhere in Thailand), Common Grounds in Pai is hands down one of my most favourite hostels.
-If you go to Pai, I can’t say it enough, STAY THERE!!
+It literally took 3 whole minutes to get there, and with 40 lbs of stuff on my back (because I always pack way too much), I was not walking at a brisk pace either.
+Common Grounds in Pai is hands down one of my most favourite hostels.
+If you go to Pai and like staying hostels, I can’t say it enough, STAY HERE!!
 In true Pai fashion, it’s not fancy, but that’s kind of the whole point.
 Walking through the gate, you find yourself in an open air courtyard/reception area/communal hang out spot.
 Hammocks sway in the breeze, and a bunch of pillows and loungers circle around a few tables.
 Everyone at the hostel seems to congregate here during the day, probably because the best thing to do in Pai is to do nothing at all!
+It’s not a party hostel, but it is a super social place and everyone hangs out in the communal area/bar in the evenings before heading out to explore the town.

 But back to Pai and love and all that stuff.

 Every evening, the two main roads through town are more or less closed off to vehicular traffic, and a night market emerges.
 This is when the real souvenir shopping can begin, and when you can partake in one of my most favourite of all activities, eating food off of sticks for 50 cents a pop.
 Chicken, pork, beef, grasshoppers and other insects, fried potatoes, pineapples, and more.
-It’s all available on a stick, and it’s all so cheap it’s practically free! ummmm, is this the love everyone is talking about?!
+It’s all available on a stick, and it’s all so cheap it’s practically free!
+Ummmm, is this the love everyone is talking about?
+It’s definitely my kind of love!!!

-If you wander the night market without visiting one of the tea stands, you’re doing it wrong.
+And if you wander the night market without visiting one of the tea stands, you’re doing it wrong.
 Choose your bamboo shoot, choose your flavour of tea, and the very entertaining purveyors of tea (dressed in some sort of robot costume that reminded me of how my Japanese roommate in Banff decorated our Christmas tree one year) will pour tea into your bamboo “cup” from an arm’s length away while talking a mile a minute.
 Hang on to your bamboo for the night, it entitles you to free re-fills, and trust me, you will want to visit again and again!!
-We mixed vodka in our tea, which just made the whole experience that much better, but the tea flavours on their own are pretty good if you’re not in the imbibing mood.
+(We mixed vodka in our tea for an added kick, being the total booze-hound backpackers that we were….just throwing that idea out there).

 No one expects you to do anything while you’re in this town, other than laze away the days relaxing, reading books, chatting with new friends, and maybe participating in a card game or two.
 But for those wanting a somewhat more active holiday, there is lots to see and do in the surrounding area.
 Rent a scooter, or grab a taxi, and head 8km out of town to Pai Canyon, touted as Thailand’s answer to the Grand Canyon (but I think the person who decided this has not actually seen the Grand Canyon), and watch the sun set, romantically splashing vibrant hues of red, orange, and pink across the valley (see? more love!).
 There are stairs from the parking lot to take you to the top of the canyon; if you’re feeling adventurous you can scramble down the steep embankments and walk along the narrow, winding ridges, literally perching yourself on the edge of a 50m drop to the canyon floor below.
 Stay until it gets dark, and some great star gazing awaits you on clear nights.

 Plenty of waterfalls splash their way through the mountains and they make fantastic rest stops to escape from the heat.
 Or if warm water is more your thing, make a stop at the sulphurous (and supposedly therapeutic) hot springs just 7 km out of Pai.
 There are caves to explore and endless winding roads and dirt tracks to traverse as you look for the perfect photo op.
 You can get off the scooter and hike on foot in to the hills, with options to go on overnight treks and spend time in the villages of various hill tribes.
-It’s worth asking your guide to plan an itinerary that will take to different tribes so you can get a true taste of the different ethnicities living in the area.
+It’s worth asking your guide to plan an itinerary that will take you to different tribes so you can get a true taste of the different ethnicities living in the area.
 Or stop off at Chinese Village, maybe the only place in the world that can boast of a human-powered ferris wheel?
 Other active pursuits you can do from Pai: white water rafting, zip lining, tubing down Pai River, offroading, mountain biking, pirhana fishing, or joining in the celebrations surrounding one of the many festivals that happen.
-Wat Phra That Mae Yen is a temple that sits on top of a hill near Pai, rewarding anyone who’s willing to take the 353 steps up with amazing views of the town and valley. (there’s also a road, but this is in the “active and adventurous paragraph, so we’re going to ignore that fact.)
+Wat Phra That Mae Yen is a temple that sits on top of a hill near Pai, rewarding anyone who’s willing to take the 353 steps up with amazing views of the town and valley. (there’s also a road to the top, if you’re totally over being active by this point.)

 If learning about stuff is more your style, you can take classes or workshops in any number of pursuits, including Muay Thai, yoga, meditation, massage, Thai cooking, or my personal favourite CIRCUS SCHOOL.
 Who wouldn’t want to learn how to dance with fire?
 Seriously.